EvilMangos/claude-code-plugins-mcp/README.md

 **Parameters:**
 - `taskId` (string, required) - Unique identifier for the task
-- `reportType` (string, required) - One of the valid workflow stages
+- `reportType` (string, required) - One of the valid workflow steps

 #### `save-signal`

-Save a workflow signal with status and summary for a specific task and stage.
+Save a workflow signal with status and summary for a specific task and step.

 **Parameters:**
 - `taskId` (string, required) - Unique identifier for the task
-- `signalType` (string, required) - One of the valid workflow stages
+- `signalType` (string, required) - One of the valid workflow steps
 - `status` (string, required) - Signal status: `"passed"` or `"failed"`
 - `summary` (string, required) - Brief summary of the signal